BlakeRain/blakerain.com/content/blog/moving-towards-jamstack-with-netlify.md

 # Deploying to Netlify

 Deploying the site to Netlify is as easy as using the [Netlify CLI](https://docs.netlify.com/cli/get-started/) on the command line after building the static site using React Static.
 All I required was a Netlify personal access token and the API ID of the site.
-Both of which can be easilly found in the Netlify interface.
+Both of which can be easily found in the Netlify interface.

 ```bash
 # Build the static site